Getting Started with Nonprofit Accounting & Bookkeeping

 With the know-how to track ratios for breaking down program and administrative expenses, MBS ATA ensures that your non-profit organization’s chart of accounts gets set up to make the preparation of 990 or 1042-S filings for your CPA simple and straightforward.

-MBS ATA also works with you and your CPA to ensure your annual audit runs smoothly.
-Plus, we offer discounted rates for non-profit accounting!
-So, regardless of whether you are an experienced Executive Director or a startup NYC non-profit organization, contact us today for a consultation to find out how we can help you.
+MBS ATA works with you and your CPA to ensure your annual audit runs smoothly by providing pre-audit review and preparation.
+We even offer discounted rates for nonprofit accounting and bookkeeping, so contact us today for a consultation to find out how we can help you.